 PROCEEDINGS OF THE ROYAL SOCIETY OF QUEENSLAND

-The proliferation of specialist journals in the past few decades has meant that the Society’s Proceedings no longer enjoys the pre-eminent position that it once held.
-However, it remains an honoured and important publication for local scientists and particularly welcomes trans-disciplinary work.
+The proliferation of specialist journals has meant that the Society’s Proceedings no longer enjoys the pre-eminent position that it once held.
+However, it remains an honoured and accessible publication for Queensland scientists.
+It particularly welcomes trans-disciplinary work and policy-orientated essays.
 The Proceedings are exchanged with numerous institutions, worldwide.
 At present, issues are published around December each year.

 Researchers who would like assistance from an experienced scientist or editor in preparing a draft article for publication are invited to contact the Society.